Man and daughter in Mongolia

 If a Hmong or even a Chinese person took a genetic DNA test, they might find some Mongol blood in them.
 This would be because, for many years, Genghis Khan conquered most parts of Asia.

-But this would not be every Mongol or even Hmong person but only those who maybe had some genetic DNA markers because somewhere way back in their line, they had a Mongolian relative.
+But this would not be every Mongol or even Hmong person but only those who maybe had some genetic DNA markers because they had a Mongolian relative somewhere in their line.

 During the Mongolian King Genghis Khan’s rule, Mongolia ruled most of Asia, including central and east Asia.
 It could be that many Mongolians intermarried with Hmong, Han Chinese, and even other ethnic groups in China.